grizlibier/wcomf/README.md

 **post-first reliase update**

-- code is deleted from main view, you can still access the source code in the release tab
+- code is deleted from main view due to its size, you can still access the source code in the release tab

 - only lore will be stored here in the main view